 6. Risk exposure

-Supply disruptions in direct procurement can halt production and affect customer delivery.
+Supply disruptions in direct procurement software can halt production and affect customer delivery.
 Indirect procurement carries operational risks, like delays in onboarding or outages, but rarely impacts revenue directly.

 7. Digitalization and automation